Skip to section

 Best ergonomic office chair for under $750.

-Above: I love how the ErgoTune Joobie in neutral Sand Beige colour adds a dash of sophistication and class to my home office.
+Above: I love how the ErgoTune Joobie in neutral Sand Beige colour adds sophistication and class to my home office.

 It is one of the few truly ergonomic and attractive office chairs you can find for under $750, and it’s the one that redefined my idea of what a “mid-range” home office chair should be.